My friend Israel Wayne wrote the foreword for my book, Work and Rest God’s Way, which you can read below along with the Introduction.

 Instead, I hope to have some credibility with you while discussing work and rest.
 I have experienced firsthand the blessings of obedience and the consequences of disobedience in these areas.
 Let me acknowledge that I’m also more than familiar with laziness.
 There are many times I don’t feel like working, helping my wife, getting out of bed, or serving people in the church.
 I need the same encouragement from the Bible as much as everyone else.

 This brings me to my last point.
 I’m asking you to trust God’s Word through my writing.
-Work and Rest God’s Way is not a collection of my personal thoughts and opinions.
+Work and Rest God’s Way and the accompanying Family Guide are not a collection of my personal thoughts and opinions.
 Instead, it is filled with Scripture—truth I’ve labored over for my flock and for myself, and truth that has led me to conclude that God knows what is best for us.
 I look forward to sharing this truth with you in the following chapters.